 Accessing data stored in the cloud is simple—depending on the type of cloud services you have, you either gain access through the public internet or through a dedicated private network.
 Because the data is hosted off-site, you can access your data from virtually any location or connected device.

-Cloud-based storage services transfer all the responsibility for hosting, cloud security, managing, and maintaining the servers and related infrastructure to the cloud services provider—instead of your enterprise IT team.
+Cloud-based storage services transfer all the responsibility for hosting, securing, managing, and maintaining the servers and related infrastructure to the cloud services provider—instead of your enterprise IT team.

 Data stored in the cloud makes the storage location transparent to the user and applications.
 The end user saves their data onto a local folder, however, the folder points to a logical namespace that is internally mapped to an end point that could be anywhere in the world.
 The user can access the storage remotely with an internet connection—which means they can retrieve or view their data from anywhere or any device.